College of Arts, Social Sciences, and Humanities/School of Visual and Performing Arts

 Articulation agreements between Western Technical College and UW-La Crosse facilitate the transfer of credit between the two institutions.
 There is a clear and direct path to the Psychology program, with additional majors to be added in the near future.

 Contact the UWL Admissions Office for more specific information on these joint programs.
-Students who earned an associate degree from another UW System institution are exempt from UWL's general education requirements, although students must still meet all other UWL degree, college, and major requirements.
+Students who earned an associate degree from another University of Wisconsin institution are exempt from UWL's general education requirements, although students must still meet all other UWL degree, college, and major requirements.

 www.uwlax.edu/cassh